 Alaska may be cold and lack their own professional sports teams, but that doesn’t mean that residents are any less inclined to enjoy betting on sports.
 Due to their proximity to legal US bookmakers, this presents a bit of a problem for Alaskans seeking options for betting on their favorite sports events, teams and athletes.
 The state is not opposed to all gambling entertainment, with several regulated forms of betting allowed in the state.
 However sports betting is a different kind of animal in the legal landscape of US gambling laws.
 Sports gambling is the one form of betting that is governed by federal laws that reach across the country.

 Thankfully there are licensed offshore sportsbooks that legally offer betting services to gamblers in the United States, including residents of Alaska.
 As long as you know where you can legally place your bets, you have access to legitimate online sports betting.
 This page of our website was written specifically for citizens of the Last Frontier, and will guide you through the legalities surrounding sports betting in Alaska.
 We will provide insight into what is and is not legal to participate in, how US federal laws affect your options, and how to legally access industry leading US online sportsbooks that are licensed, regulated and located offshore.

-Best Super Bowl Betting Site
+Best Online Sports Betting Site

 For Alaska Residents